payatu/vuln-nodejs-app/solutions/solutions.md

 1. Go to **`/ssti`** and click on `Station List`.
 2. You will notice `stationList` value in `op` parameter which is basically a function that gets executed during template rendering to show the list of station now if you change it to `7*7` you will get `49` in response.
-3. To get database credentials from the environment variable pass `process.env.DB_PASS` in op parameter and you will get database password and `process.env.DB_USER` to get database username.
+3. To get database credentials from the environment variable pass `process.env.DB_PASS` in op parameter and you will get database password and use `process.env.DB_USER` to get database username.